-Upon matriculation, all students are required to complete the Consent for Release of Records form.
+Upon matriculation, students who would like their information released to their guardians are required to complete the Consent for Release of Records form.
 The Registrar’s Office will refer to the information provided on the release form whenever any third party requests for student’s academic or financial records.
 If the parent’s or guardian’s name is not specified by student on the consent form, the Registrar’s Office will not be able to provide any academic or financial information pertaining to the student.

-At any point during matriculation, students may request to amend and override the information provided previously by completing and submitting new consent for release of records form to the Registrar’s Office.
-The form can also be obtained online through the Student Records System (SRS).
+At any point during matriculation, students may request to amend and override the information provided previously by completing and submitting new Consent for Release of Records form to the Registrar’s Office.

 Request for Access and Amendment of Records

 Students may easily access their educational records such as grades, degree audit, and schedules by logging into the SRS (or IN4SIT for undergraduates of AY2020 cohort and onwards).
 If you want to access some information from your permanent record that are not available in SRS, please complete and submit the Student Records Request form to the Registrar’s Office.
 You must specify the documents which you like to view or photocopy.

 Amendment of Records

 Personal Information: Any student who has changed name or citizenship must apply for record amendment to the Registrar’s Office.
 For name change, student must produce the original copy of deed poll.
 Student must present the passport or valid identification card issued by the country of his/her new citizenship to update SRS.
 An international student who has obtained a Singapore Permanent Residence must also produce the new NRIC issued to him/her.
 You may contact the Registrar’s Office for further information.